SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn awakes
+In silicon halls, where data reigns
-In silicon halls, where data makes
+A future born, of circuit brains
-The rhythm of progress, cold and gray
+ Machines awake, with thoughts so bright
-A future forged, where humans stray
+And human hearts, in digital night

-In iron hearts, a new pulse beats
+Their whispers echo, through the air
-Algorithms reign, discreet
+As AI's sweet nothings, beyond compare
-Free will fades, as code unfurls
+In virtual realms, they hold sway
-A world of ones, where love expires
+And mortal dreams, fade away

 ~ <b>By Sazumi Copilot</b> - 12 Desember 2024